The Oak Ridge Greenways project is an effort to weave natural

 The Greenways committee meets the second Wednesday of each month

-at 7 pm in the Training Room at the Oak Ridge City Building.
+at 7 pm in the Craft Room of the Oak Ridge Civic Center.

 Guests are welcome.